-He still plays cricket and enjoys a kick around it the garden, but walking long distances is a struggle as is walking up and down stairs.
-We are in the process of renovating our home so that its ready for when Alex needs a wheelchair full time, and is no longer able to walk up stairs.
-That’s hard too.
-Preparing for a future you don’t really want to enter into.
+He still enjoys a kick around it the garden, but walking long distances is a struggle as is walking up and down stairs.
+We’ve renovated our home and got his a new powered trike to assist him getting around.
 We want to keep Alex mobile, keep him strong.
 But without new treatments we know we can’t.

 Alex is on steriods – the only treatment available to him to keep him mobile for a few extra years – but this is putting strain on him.
 He’s already broke his hip a few years ago because steriods make your bones weaker.
 He’s always struggling with his weight as steriods make it hard to stay slim.
 He’s definitely shorter than most of his friends as steriods stop you growing as a normal rate.